 You can be very thorough or you can prepare just the very basic supplies and food for 3-4 days, so, it’s up to you what to do.
 Of course, I don’t know where you live or who your family members are, so, my recommendations could be and should be revised and updated depending on your unique circumstances.

 Do not be overwhelmed by the number of items.
 We, humans, need a lot of things to survive.
-So, instead of laughing at my recommendations or getting scared about the number of items to be acquired, imagine the real situation of any mentioned above emergency, and you will thank me for helping you to be ready.
+So, instead of laughing at my recommendations or getting scared about the number of items to be acquired, imagine the real situation of any above-mentioned emergency, and you will thank me for helping you to be ready.